No one can touch a woman without her consent: Delhi court

 He claimed that the real offender ran away after committing the crime.

-The court, however, rejected Ram's claim and said it was clear that he was with a sexual intent, taking advantage of a crowded market place, wilfully touching the girl and thereafter trying to run away.
-PTI RRT SKV ZMN .
+The court, however, rejected Ram's claim and said it was clear that he was with a sexual intent, taking advantage of a crowded marketplace, wilfully touching the girl and thereafter trying to run away.